 Library staff provides training on a wide variety of topics.
-Individual and group sessions may be scheduled and training on any topic can be easily integrated into a school’s curriculum or a specific course.
-Training is available to Rowan SOM students and staff, and eligable staff from affiliated institutions.
-Librarians are available to conduct training during the week, between 9am and 9pm.
+Individual and group sessions may be scheduled and training on any topic can be easily integrated into the curriculum or a specific course.
+Training is available to RowanSOM students and staff, and eligible staff from affiliated institutions.
+Librarians are available to conduct training during the week, between 8am and 9pm.
 The selected courses listed below provide an overview of topics for which training can be scheduled.
 Classes can be customized to suit the needs of an individual or group.

 Participants will learn simple, effective techniques for searching these databases.
 The benefit of personal accounts, saving searches and full text articles, sharing results with collaborators, creating alerts for current awareness, and importing citations into the Endnote reference management software will also be covered.

 Evidence Based Health Care (EBHC)

 Call it “Evidence Based Practice” or “Evidence Based Medicine,” the principles are the same for all health-related professions.
 Professions in nursing, medicine, physical therapy, psychology, and social work are using EBHC to provide more effective patient care.
 This course provides an overview of what EBHC means to clinical practice and research and the resources that the library has available for specific disciplines.

 Manage Your Citations With EndNote

 Learn the basics of this powerful bibliographic management program.
 Attendees will learn how to enter references, import references from PubMed and other databases, work with figures and charts, change publication styles, find and attach full-text articles, and insert references into a paper.
 No previous experience with EndNote is necessary to attend this class.